stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

 We are going to call the ``SayHello()`` method as a local call.
 This means that:

 1. No gas will be expended making the call.
-2. The persistant state for the ``Greeting`` property will be copied and worked on for the duration of the call.
+2. The persisted state for the ``Greeting`` property will be copied and worked on for the duration of the call.

 The second point is academic in this situation because the value is only read and not written to.
-However, as we shall see, what this means is that persistant state is not updated by local calls made to smart contract methods.
+However, as we shall see, what this means is that persistent state is not updated by local calls made to smart contract methods.

 Use the ``/api/SmartContracts/local-call`` API call to make a local method call on the smart contract.
 This involves filling out the ``LocalCallContractRequest`` object.
 Each member of the object is fully documented in the API.
-As before, for the gas limit, specify the maximum value.
-Even on a real sidechain, we would not be expending real gas when a local call is made.
+For the gas limit, specify the maximum value as you can afford that cost in LSC tokens when calling the method for real.

 You should see the following response: